murraycutforth/PhD-2D-Allaire-diffuse/README.md

 implementing the five-equation model of Allaire, where both fluids are governed by the stiffened gas equation of state.
 Two methods are implemented, both using the HLLC approximate Riemann solver:
-1. Godunov's method, first order accurate
+1. Godunov's method, first order accurate.
-2. MUSCL-Hancock method (with Minbee slope limiting), second order accurate
+2. MUSCL-Hancock method (with Minbee slope limiting), second order accurate.
+The code is parallelised using openMP.

 ## Setup instructions